-There is no relevant or significant security objectives for the operational environment of the Platform.
+There are no relevant or significant security objectives for the operational environment.

 3.6.
 Security Requirements

 The following security functional requirements are relevant from [5] and the Table 5 contains the mapping.
 The SFRs from [5], are not relevant if they are not listed in Table 5.